nicnocquee/nicnocquee.github.com/source/_posts/2012-10-07-travel-india-mela-2012-kobe-japan.markdown

 <br />
 ![Aspiring singer](http://farm9.staticflickr.com/8177/8061672755_08e974d6e1_z.jpg)

 Then suddenly this girl went on stage and started singing.
-She's a half Indonesia half Japanese.
+She's a half Indonesian half Japanese.
 Not sure what her connection with India is.

 <br />
 ![Me and wifey](http://farm9.staticflickr.com/8452/8061672137_8566e52f17_z.jpg)